TheGreaterHeptavirate/motorola/README.md

 ## Binaries usage

 - Go to [the latest release](https://github.com/thegreaterheptavirate/motorola/releases/latest)
-  and download a a file appropiate for your OS.
+  and download the file appropiate for your OS.
 - extract `.zip` file using any tool.
-- run binary (`.exe` on windows and `.bin` on linux).
+- run binary (`.exe` on Windows and `.bin` on linux).

 ### System requirements

-In order to run one of our binaries, you need to be in possesion of 64-bit Windows or Linux Operating System.
+In order to run one of our binaries, you need to either have access to a 64-bit Windows or Linux Operating System.
 We also require your OS to support OpenGL and have (at least) 0.5GB free disc space.

 ## Extra flags

-You may want to specify some additional flags to see what happens inside of our programm.
+You may want to specify some additional flags to see what happens inside of our program.

 ```console
 Usage of ./motorola: